Academic Policy 1405.18

 Summer Sessions Allocation and Appointment Policies and Procedures

 Each fiscal year, the vice provost for academic affairs allocates budget to all colleges and schools for summer teaching.
 The allocation funds summer teaching for July and August as well as the following May and June of the same fiscal year.
 Typically, the amount of the allocation reflects the college or school’s average summer enrollments and expenditure totals in recent years.
 It also includes a percentage addition that represents the previous year’s average faculty salary increase.
+An update for the first summer session is usually given in February.

 Funding is provided for organized, on-campus courses.
 The only standard exception to this rule is support for study abroad.
 Units may also request an exception for the instructor of a face-to-face course that is taught off-campus during the summer months to be paid from the summer budget.